credativ/plutono/docs/sources/datasources/_index.md

 +++
 title = "Data sources"
-aliases = ["/docs/grafana/latest/datasources/overview/"]
+aliases = ["/docs/plutono/latest/datasources/overview/"]
 weight = 60
 +++

 # Data sources

-Grafana supports many different storage backends for your time series data (data source).
-Refer to [Add a data source]({{< relref "add-a-data-source.md" >}}) for instructions on how to add a data source to Grafana.
+Plutono supports many different storage backends for your time series data (data source).
+Refer to [Add a data source]({{< relref "add-a-data-source.md" >}}) for instructions on how to add a data source to Plutono.
 Only users with the organization admin role can add data sources.

 ## Querying